daniel-bogdoll/agent_based_av/README.md

       Iteratively go through the plan file to replace all plans for car travel, accoring to the scenario and demand, with DRT travel

-  In order to reproduce the changes, run xy.py in the following order
+  In order to reproduce the changes, run xy.py in the following order [TO-DO: Code dynamisch gestalten]